Cracking the Code

 Does that sound cold and technical?
 I don’t mean to be harsh.
 I’m all for the elegance in a well-done poem.
 There is meaning in just the beauty of a fine dance.
 Even computer code can be beautiful; have you ever heard programmers talk about it?

-YOUR CHALLENGE: Use a code (the Roman alphabet and English language will work just fine) to make something that breaks the rules entirely.
+YOUR CHALLENGE: Use a code (the Roman alphabet and English language, for example) to make something that breaks the rules entirely.
 Words with no meaning.
 Punctuation with no reason.
 Crumple the code like a spent piece of paper.
 Play with it for a while.
 Show it who’s boss.
 Let go of the need to make art with it.
 Just revel in your freedom from the code.
 See how that feels.

-And send me a sample.
-You know I love it when artists break the rules.
+And please do send me a sample.
+I love it when artists break the rules.